-Is New England Patriots Quarterback Tom Brady a cheater, or someone who just outworks his opponents?
+Is quarterback Tom Brady a cheater or someone who just outworks his opponents?

-Baseball has declined in popularity and that will have a long lasting effect on the culture at large.
-Years from now a young child will ask, "Grandpa, what was baseball?"
+Baseball has declined in popularity, having a long-lasting effect on the culture at large.
+Years from now, will a young child ask, "Grandpa, what was baseball?"

 In the frozen hell of Chosin Reservoir, a U.S. Army artilleryman helped save hundreds of Marines.